disorderedmaterials/dissolve/web/docs/userguide/developers/idaaas.md

 nix-env -i git
 ```

-## Create an ssh key
+### Create an ssh key

-We\'ll need an ssh key to get the source from GitHub and push our
+We'll need an ssh key to get the source from GitHub and push our
 changes.
 If you have an existing key, you can put that in the standard
 place.
-Otherwise, you\'ll want to generate a new key.
+Otherwise, you'll want to generate a new key.

 ``` shell
 ssh-keygen -t ecdsa
 cat ~/.ssh/id_ecdsa.pub
 ```

-The `cat`{.verbatim} command will make the terminal print the public key
+The `cat` command will make the terminal print the public key
 for your GitHub key.
 You\'ll need to add this as a new key on the
 [GitHub new keys page](https://github.com/settings/keys).

-## Get Dissolve
+### Get Dissolve

 We download the source to Dissolve